Today's blog post has been provided by our fabulous writer, Katlyn Spade.

 Taking a break and getting outdoors helps clear your mind, energize you, and improve your ability to focus and concentrate.
 It could help stimulate creativity by serving as a source of inspiration or creating the mental space necessary to come up with new ideas.

-The scientific term for this is called ‘nature therapy’ and it is being utilized in various ways in healthcare to help patients with different conditions manage their symptoms.
-Researchers have found that it could help manage the symptoms of ADHD, just 20 minutes in the park could be enough to help children with ADHD concentrate better.
-Another study showed that people who spent at least four days immersed in nature, whether it be on a camping or cycling trip, improved their performance on a problem-solving test by 50%
+The scientific term for this is nature therapy, and it’s being utilized in various ways in healthcare to help patients with different conditions manage their symptoms.
+Researchers have found that it could help manage the symptoms of ADHD; just 20 minutes in the park could be enough to help children with ADHD concentrate better.
+Another study showed that people who spent at least four days immersed in nature, whether it be on a camping or cycling trip, improved their performance on a problem-solving test by 50 percent.

 Supports mental health

 Spending time walking in nature can help ease symptoms of anxiety and depression, and combining your time spent outdoors with exercise will have even more of a positive effect.
 The presence of water has also been shown to amplify feelings of well-being.

 Spending more time in local parks, outdoor swimming pools, or even the sea are all activities that have been scientifically proven to alleviate anxiety and depression.
 One study found that walks in the forest helped to greatly minimize feelings of anxiety.
 A further study highlighted the benefits of nature on depression.
 Stanford Researchers found that key neural activity associated with depression was lessened when study participants took a 90-minute stroll in a natural setting compared to those who walked through an urban environment.